-Robin Thicke Goes With Cops To Ex-Wife Home In Violation Of Custody Order, Son Refuses To Leave With Him
+Robin Thicke Goes With Cops To Ex-Wife’s Home In Violation Of Custody Order, Son Refuses To Leave With Him

-According to Hollywoodlife, Robin Thicke called the cops on former wife, Paula Patton for allegedly violating a custody order and not allowing him take his son home.
+According to Hollywood Life, Robin Thicke called the cops on former wife, Paula Patton, for allegedly violating a custody order and not allowing him to take his son home.

 The Hitch actress was clearly shocked at the length that her former flame had gone.
 However, in between tears, the 41-year-old was willing to comply with officers.
-But when officers entered her home to talk with Julian, the six-year-old revealed that he did not want to go home with his father.
+But when officers entered her home to talk with Julian, the 6-year-old revealed that he did not want to go home with his father.
 A police officer revealed it was departmental policy never to take a child forcefully from a family member if that child did not want to leave.

 Robin Thicke Shut Down By Cops in Paula Patton Custody War (VIDEO) https://t.co/aHzvb9i4Jk